cherry-nft/eliza/docs/notes/artcade-workflow.md

 ## Overview

-This document outlines the exact workflow for adding, testing, and utilizing HTML patterns in the Artcade plugin, with specific references to our existing implementation.
+## This document outlines the exact workflow for adding, testing, and utilizing HTML patterns in the Artcade plugin, with specific references to our existing implementation.

 ## Current State

+We can use:

+- PatternLibrary to extract the best aspect of the HTML code
+- PatternStaging to stage it as a preserved pattern
+- PatternLearning to evaluate new combinations
+- VectorDatabase to find similar high-quality patterns

+The existing system already supports:

+1. Pattern type categorization
+2. Quality scoring
+3. Embedding-based similarity search
+4. Evolution tracking
+5. Feedback incorporation

+For your basketball game example:

+1. Extract the gravity physics using PatternLibrary.extractGameMechanics()
+2. Store it with high effectiveness score
+3. Use PatternEvolution with your parameters to find complementary patterns
+4. Use PatternLearning to evaluate the combinations

+Would you like me to:

+1. Show how to use these existing services for your workflow
+2. Explain how to integrate the evolution parameters
+3. Demonstrate the pattern preservation process

+The infrastructure is more sophisticated than I initially realized - we should definitely leverage it rather than build new systems.

+---

+## Previous State

 1. User writes a prompt
 2. Claude generates HTML output